Why UI/UX design is your web app's conversion engine

 Example: WorkZone increased demo requests by 34% by changing customer testimonial logos from color to black and white near their form, reducing visual distraction while maintaining social proof.

-Position social proof near conversion points where users experience the most friction or doubt.
+Position social proof near conversion points where users experience the most friction or doubt — next to signup forms, on pricing pages, before feature gates or upgrade prompts, and throughout onboarding to reinforce the decision.

 The type of social proof matters as much as its placement.
 Match your evidence to the user's journey stage.

 During the consideration stage, use testimonials addressing common objections and customer logos establishing credibility.
+For climate tech and energy software, this stage carries additional weight — buyers are often skeptical of new entrants making large impact claims, so proof from recognizable industry names or quantified emissions outcomes matters more than generic enterprise logos.
 At the conversion stage, emphasize security badges (SOC 2, GDPR compliance), money-back guarantees, and free trial offers.
 For retention, showcase success metrics, advanced feature case studies, and community size indicators.

 Speed directly determines whether users convert or abandon your web app.
 As page load time increases from 1 second to 3 seconds, bounce probability increases by 32%.
 From 1 to 10 seconds, it jumps by 123%.